bhstark2/latency/report.md

 that the actions taken by the player can be shared with the other clients/players.
-The server usually maintains the authoritative state of the world, updated based upon the inputs received from all the players, and transmits this authoritative state back to all of the players at regular intervals (e.g. 30x - 128x per second)[2].
+The server usually maintains the authoritative state of the world, updated based upon the inputs received from all the players, and transmits this authoritative state back to all of the players at regular intervals (e.g., 30x - 128x per second)[2].
 Each client then adjusts its internal state to match the server state.

 Due to network latency from client to server, the "authoritative" state held by the server